Choosing the right paraglider class

 Sporty, ambitious pilots

-EN-D and CCC wings are the highest performance paragliders and are designed exclusively forvery experienced pilots suitable.
-They offer maximum gliding performance, but are demanding to fly and require excellent control.
+EN-D and CCC gliders are the most powerful paragliders and are only suitable forvery experienced pilots.
+They offer maximum gliding performance, but are challenging to fly and require excellent control.

 Advantages: